CopelandCorley/Game-of-Life/README.md

 	cells[i].topLeftNeighbor = cells[i].leftNeighbor.topNeighbor

 to get the remaining neighbors in the corners.

-And with a little modification, each of these expressions could be used in a two-dimensional array to get the same effect.
-Using a two-dimensional array, cells[columnSize][rowSize], you could get the bottom neighbor of the cell at cells[i][j] with:
+With a little modification, each of these expressions could be used in a two-dimensional array to get the same effect as in a one-dimensional array.
+Using the two-dimensional array cells[columnSize][rowSize], you could get the bottom neighbor of the cell at cells[i][j] with:

 	cells[(i + 1) % columnSize][j]

-In this instance, the equation for the column is the same as the one-dimensional equation but with rowSize factored out as j.
+In this instance, the equation for i in the column is the same as the one-dimensional equation but with rowSize factored out as j.
 The remaining two-dimensional neighbor-finding expressions are a little more complex to work out.

 I'm not sure if using the neighbor-finding expressions is better or worse in one-dimensional or two-dimensional arrays,